pootchies/portfolio-content/turret_code/Readme.md

 Gyro-stabilized pitch and yaw so the barrel holds an inertial heading while the airframe moves under it, plus flywheel ramping and indexer jam detection.
 Stick input over IBUS.

 This is the turret code only — the drone's flight control runs separately on a Pixhawk 6C Mini in ArduPilot.
-The CAN/UART/IMU libraries it calls into are club-internal and aren't included here, so this won't build standalone.
+All necessary libraries are included, internally developed by SFU Ascension Robotics.

 Writeup and build details: [sites.google.com/view/danny-wang](https://sites.google.com/view/danny-wang/ascension-robotics-quadcopter)